ietf-rats-wg/eat/draft-ietf-rats-eat.md

 | 0x03 | IMEI | This is a 14-digit identifier consisting of an 8-digit Type Allocation Code and a 6-digit serial number allocated by the manufacturer, which SHALL be encoded as byte string of length 14 with each byte as the digit's value (not the ASCII encoding of the digit; the digit 3 encodes as 0x03, not 0x33).
 The IMEI value encoded SHALL NOT include Luhn checksum or SVN information.
 See {{ThreeGPP.IMEI}}. |
 {: #ueid-types-table title="UEID Composition Types"}

-UEID's are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.
+UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.

 The consumer (the Relying Party) of a UEID MUST treat a UEID as a